GEDA: Mac OS X

 Most gEDA applications also install and run successfully on Mac OS X, typically using the Fink package manager and Macports.
 Since few commercial EDA tools run on the Mac, this feature has made gEDA a popular electronic design package amongst Mac users.

 Microsoft Windows

 Microsoft Windows support is currently not a primary project goal.
 Nonetheless, some programs in the gEDA Suite have built-in hooks for Windows support, and those programs will build and run under Windows.
 However, binary executables for most of the gEDA Suite are not distributed by the gEDA Project.

 Community

-An important feature of the gEDA project is the strong user community it has created.
-The gEDA mailing lists have several hundred subscribers, and many subscribers are electronics experts.
-Thus, the gEDA mailing lists have become a source not only for information related to the gEDA applications, but also for exchange of general electronic design information.
+An important feature of the gEDA project was the strong user community it has created.
+The gEDA mailing lists had several hundred subscribers, and many subscribers are electronics experts.
+Thus, the gEDA mailing lists had become a source not only for information related to the gEDA applications, but also for exchange of general electronic design information.

 As a consequence of the project's openness, schematic symbols, footprints, and utility scripts are freely created and shared amongst the members of the gEDA community at a spin-off website, www.gedasymbols.org.